Larz60p/Python-Record-Structure/README.md

 With bad data you get: None
 ```

-**Goal:** To build a file record format, for immutable data (once written), that would be transferable between python and other computer languages.
-Allow for python names like:

-1 - Be Textual, allowing for human-readable collection of data that we can access in a really logical manner

-2 - Be simple to design, read and write

-3 - Be easily converted to an existing built-in python data type

-4 - Be self-documenting so that reading the python script would immediately indicate what the data element was.

-Solutions:
-  1 Be Textual and use a format understood by other non-python programs.
-This was easy, JSON already exists and is ready as is.

-  2 Be simple to design, read and write – Again easy using a python dictionary structure, in combination with python list for the repeated parts of a record design.

-  3, 4  Be easily converted to an existing built-in python data type.
-Reading JSON into a python collections named tuple is clean, simple, and elegant.
-This also satisfies the self-documentation requirement, as will be seen below.

 Before I finished the design, I had a dictionary which contained following components:
 For the purpose of example, I will use the publicly available Australian Exchange Listed Companies file - ASXListedCompanies.csv, and some modules from my soon to be published Stock Market Data engine, which is a set of python scripts designed to be used by game programmers.